Peter Calandra: Television

 Calandra's television composition credits include projects for the National Geographic Society, Sesame Workshop, ABC-Touchstone, NBC, Fox Sports, A&E, and Discovery Communications.
 A few of his songs from his 2003 soundtrack album Sunrise Over New York have also been used on The Weather Channel's Local on the 8s segments in early 2004.
 He also written a large amount of themes for television broadcast, theme packages for Fox Sports, ESPN, Bravo, NBC-Comcast SportsNet, MSG, SportsNet New York, and the Big Ten Network.
 Most recently this has included the FIFA Men's and Women's World Cup themes for FOX Sports and the themes for the Special Olympics World Games and Invictus Games for ESPN starting in 2015.

 He composed the music for the Kennedy Center Honors in 2015, 2016, 2017, and 2019 which airs every year on CBS.
 In 2020, Calandra composed three nights of the music for the 2020 Democratic National Convention.
+In 2024 he composed music for 3 biopics about Vice President Kamala Harris that were shown during the 2024 Democratic National Convention.